Can You be Too Flexible?

 - Place the palms of the hands on the floor with the knees fully extended

-- Touch the thumb to the forearm.
+- Passively touch the thumbs to the forearm.

 How Common is Joint Hypermobility?